Colm Wilkinson: Early career

 Wilkinson starred in Voices, a musical based on the life and times of Joan of Arc, which went on stage at the Olympia Dublin in 1984.
 The show's music and lyrics were written by Derry-based composer, Tommy "TC" Doherty, with the single "Child of Destiny" being released at the time and now available on iTunes.

+The Phantom of the Opera

 In 1985, he collaborated with Andrew Lloyd Webber once again, originating the role of The Phantom in The Phantom of the Opera at the Sydmonton workshop.
 Wilkinson was offered the role for the show's debut on the West End, but instead chose to play Jean Valjean in Les Misérables.